World changing Australian inventions

 Modern aviation would be rather unfathomable without the black box.
 After years of forensic teams becoming baffled by the causes behind aviation incidents and crashes, there came a solution – the black box in flight voice recorder, capable of being reused and also capable of surviving the incredible forces of a crash, fire or water pressure.

-back in the 50’s in Melbourne, David Warren was a was a research scientist at the Aeronautical Research Laboratory.
+Back in the 50’s in Melbourne, David Warren was a research scientist at the Aeronautical Research Laboratory.
 During his time here, David found himself involved in the mysterious crash investigation of the word’s first commercial jet – the comet.